- Home -

 Leaps and bounds ahead: The Bavarian Hydrogen Alliance

 Part of the hydrogen strategy is the newly founded Zentrum Wasserstoff Bayern (H2.B), which is located on the Energy Campus in Nuremberg.
 The future of energy production is being driven forward on the former AEG site in Franconia.
-At the same time, a total of 35 stakeholders from research, industry and local authorities in Nuremberg have joined together to form the Bavarian Hydrogen Alliance in order to further develop hydrogen technology in Bavaria in an interdisciplinary manner.
+At the same time, a total of 35 stakeholders from research, industry and local authorities in Nuremberg have joined together to form the Bavarian Hydrogen Alliance in order to further develop in an interdisciplinary manner.
 Bavaria is to become the world market leader in this field – a huge goal which the agenda has already been set for though.

 What is the Bavarian hydrogen strategy?